by Cat, Aug 2007 (and updated many times) (photo, right, by Cat)

 ‘* see Notes on Ingredients, below

 - Pour milk and cream or coconut milk into blender.
-Add other liquids and cottage cheese (if using);
+Add other liquids, cottage cheese (if using) and raw or coddled egg (coddled egg has less risk of contamination by salmonella and other bad bugs);

-- Add powders (including protein powder, if using) and spices and blend again;
+- Add powders (including protein powder, if using) and spices; blend again, adding water or cranberry juice as needed to assist mixing in the powders;

-- Add remaining fruits and blend well, scraping sides of blender jar.
+- Add remaining fruits (I add one type at a time) and blend well, scraping sides of blender jar.

 Notes on Ingredients